AliParky/titanic/README.md

 This repository contains an analysis of the Titanic dataset.
 The goal is to build predictive models to determine the survival of passengers.

+## Dataset

+The dataset used in this analysis is the Titanic dataset.

 ## Requirements

 The following Python libraries are required to run the analysis: